 How does a savings account grow?

-Set a goal and make it happen with automatic transfers from your checking account to your savings account.
-Grow your savings with Autosave.
+If your bank offers an autosave feature, you can grow your savings with automatic transfers from your checking account to your savings account.
 Plus, a savings account is typically interest bearing and may earn interest depending on your savings balance.

 You can use a savings account calculator to find out how much your savings will be worth.
 Using a savings account calculator helps you quickly estimate the growth of your savings.